Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 3 Juni 2025 03.29.56 UTC
+- WIB: Selasa, 3 Juni 2025 04.27.55 UTC
-- WITA: Selasa, 3 Juni 2025 04.29.56 UTC
+- WITA: Selasa, 3 Juni 2025 05.27.55 UTC
-- WIT: Selasa, 3 Juni 2025 05.29.56 UTC
+- WIT: Selasa, 3 Juni 2025 06.27.55 UTC

 Kutipan Inspiratif:
-"Nothing is more memorable than a smell.
-One scent can be unexpected, momentary and fleeting, yet conjure up a childhood summer beside a lake in the mountains."
+"Take chances, make mistakes.
+That's how you grow.
+Pain nourishes your courage.
+You have to fail in order to practice being brave."

-Kategori: nature
+Kategori: motivational